dsw1996/JobSeekers/README.md

 DEPLOYMENT GUIDELINES

+1. Clone the Project Repository

-1. Create an empty folder named ‘uploads’ in the project root directory.
+2. Create an empty folder named ‘uploads’ in the project root directory.
 This location functions as the space to move all the uploads that are to be added to the Google   Drive.

 2. Copy the project directory and paste it inside the htdocs folder at the XAMPP installation location.